WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sowmya-Rajan/weekly-updates.md

 * I wanted to improve myself in areas of Data Analysis as well.
 So trying to take up few kaggle projects.
  LC sounds like a good plan 👍

-### Date: [18/05/2021]

-#### Who did you help this week?

-I helped GA and LC for sometimes this week.

-#### Who helped you this week?

-LC, GA and KW helped me this week to understand the tasks that has to be taken.

-#### What did you achieve?

-* I crafted few static pages and trying to deploy it with the help of Heroku server.
-* I led the breakout room regarding the platform development and also briefed about it for the community memebers.

-#### What did you struggle with?

-* Currently implementing everything that I am learning and haven't got stuck for a while.

-#### What would you like to work on next week?

-* Would like to implement a working website(at least a basic one) as soon as possible.
-* I am also trying to understand how to cluster the issues in GitHub for the development of platform to create the roadmap for development side.
-This inturn will be monitored by LC and GA.

-#### Where do you need help from Kirstie?

-* Maybe I would require a feedback later once I have a basic website.

-#### Any other topics

-I am just reading papers sent by IKG on AI for Mental health and also registered for few seminars.